 Munch on Some Macadamias

 The Mauna Loa Macadamia Nut Visitor Center is located nine miles southeast of Hilo.
 Since I absolutely LOVE macadamia nuts, I was in heaven.
 Most of the center is a gift shop filled with all sorts of flavored macadamia nuts.
 On its ice cream patio, however, visitors may watch a video on the macadamia nut processing and then go look through the windows at the adjacent factory to watch the sorting and packaging.
-Click here for more details.
+For more details, see my post Hawaii’s Kau Coast.

 Hike a Trail in Volcanoes National Park